 As quickly after the incident as possible, record the stories of all involved witnesses.
 This creates accountability and allows you to investigate any conflicting accounts of what happened.

 The procedure in this step will depend on the severity of the issue and your line of work.
-However, in order for any compensation claim to be legitimate, the incident must be the result of performing a job-related duty.
+However,

 Your organization may use a tiered system of decreased tolerance for multiple offenses, or you may weigh transgressions individually based on their level of severity.
 Regardless of the protocol, consistency in the disciplinary procedure is key and ensures that the disciplinary action is appropriate to the offense.